Artemis2028/gridfix-legal/PRIVACY.md

 Questions about this policy: **ozwash1776@gmail.com**

 ---
-*GridFix is a training and recreation aid, not a primary means of navigation.
+*MGRS GPS is a training and recreation aid, not a primary means of navigation.
 Verify positions against your issued equipment and current maps.*